SchweizerischeBundesbahnen/ch.sbb.polarion.extension.interceptor-manager.hook-samples/README.md

 ## Quick start

 The latest version of the hooks can be downloaded from the [releases page](../../releases/latest) and installed to Polarion instance without necessity to be compiled from the sources.
-Required hook(s) jar(s) should be copied to `<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.interceptor-manager/eclipse/plugins/hooks` and changes will take effect after Polarion restart.
+Required hook(s) jar(s) should be copied to `<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.interceptor-manager/eclipse/plugins/hooks` folder.

-> [!IMPORTANT]
-> Don't forget to clear `<polarion_home>/data/workspace/.config` folder after extension installation/update to make it work properly.
+As jars copied please go to Interceptor Manager -> Settings page on admin pane and click "Reload hooks list" link in top-right corner.
+Now installed sample hooks are ready to be used.

 ## Build